MRCIEU/PHESANT/README.md

 Arg | Description
 -------|--------
 outcomefile 		| Comma separated file containing phenotypes.
 Each row is a participant, the first column contains the user id and the remaining columns are phenotypes.
 Where there are multiple columns for a phenotype these must be adjacent in the file.
 Specifically for a given field in Biobank the instances should be adjacent and within each instance the arrays should be adjacent.
-Each variable name is in the format 'x[varid]\_[instance]\_[array]' (we use the prefix 'x' so that the variable names are valid in R). exposurefile 		| Comma separated file containing the trait of interest (e.g. a snp, genetic risk score or observed phenotype).
-Each row is a participant and there should be two columns - the user ID and the trait of interest. variablelistfile 	| Tab separated file containing information about each phenotype, that is used to process them (see below). datacodingfile 		| Comma separated file containing information about data codings (see below). exposurevariable 	| Variable name as in exposurefile. resDir 			| Directory where you want the results to be stored.
+Each variable name is in the format 'x[varid]\_[instance]\_[array]' (we use the prefix 'x' so that the variable names are valid in R). traitofinterestfile 		| Comma separated file containing the trait of interest (e.g. a snp, genetic risk score or observed phenotype).
+Each row is a participant and there should be two columns - the user ID and the trait of interest. variablelistfile 	| Tab separated file containing information about each phenotype, that is used to process them (see below). datacodingfile 		| Comma separated file containing information about data codings (see below). traitofinterest 	| Variable name as in traitofinterestfile. resDir 			| Directory where you want the results to be stored.

 ### Optional arguments
 Arg | Description
 -------|--------
-userId                  | User id column as in the exposurefile and the outcomefile (default: userId). partIdx			| Subset of phenotypes you want to run (for parallelising). partNum			| Number of subsets you are using (for parallelising). sensitivity		| By default analyses are adjusted for age (field [21022](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=21022)), sex (field [31](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=31)) and, if the genetic arg is set to TRUE, genotype chip (a binary variable derived from field [22000](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=22000)).
+userId                  | User id column as in the traitofinterestfile and the outcomefile (default: userId). partIdx			| Subset of phenotypes you want to run (for parallelising). partNum			| Number of subsets you are using (for parallelising). sensitivity		| By default analyses are adjusted for age (field [21022](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=21022)), sex (field [31](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=31)) and, if the genetic arg is set to TRUE, genotype chip (a binary variable derived from field [22000](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=22000)).
 If sensitivity argument is set to TRUE then analyses additionally adjust for the assessment centre (field [54](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=54)), and if the genetic arg is set to true, the first 10 genetic principal components (fields [22009_0_1](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=22009) to [22009_0_10](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=22009)).